hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-21-[stats] Model‐based statistical problems.md

 ### Fitting a simple distribution

-Determining the distribution that describe observed data.
+Determining the distribution that describes observed data.
 (This could refer to a lot of different problems).
+In particular, what sort of processes give rise to what sort of distribution?
+Expect this problem to be an important sub-problem when building models for bigger stuff.

+* Human height, weight etc (common wisdom is Gaussian, but is this true?)
+* Reported orgasm intensity, reported mood, reported dream duration etc
+* Word length etc

 ### Relevance inference